mrrbrilliant/pkg-dist/README.md

 **INTRODUCTION**

-KOOMPI OS 3 focuses on stabilty, simplicity, and performance, so from KOOMPI hardware to its software, everything must be very reliable, inarguably understandale at glance, and efficiently fast.

-This project aims to derive KOOMPI OS as an independent Linux based distribution through building and having its own toolsets for embracing and distributing opensource software using the following tools:
+KOOMPI OS 3 focuses on stabilty, simplicity, performance, and integration, so from KOOMPI hardware to its software, everything must be very reliable, inarguably understandale at glance, and efficiently fast.
+This project aims to distinguish KOOMPI OS as an independent Linux based operating system through building its own toolsets to embrace opensource software adoption for a better and free-er digital society.

-- PI Package Manager

-- PI Package Builder

 - KOOMPI Application Store

-- Free and Open Repository
+- KOOMPI Multiverse Bridge

+- KOOMPI Origami Interface

+- KOOMPI Virtual BioSphere